Free Christmas Craft Projects!

 Trace Child's shoe on dark construction paper and cut out to make head.

-Trace child's hands on light construction paper and cut out to make
+Trace child's hands on light construction paper and cut out to make antlers

 Glue antlers, eyes, and pompom (nose) to head